 Summary | How to set it up | Acknowledgments | Support

-Mac OS X no longer makes it possible to run "classic" Mac applications written for "classic" Mac OS versions, such as System 7 or Mac OS 9.
-In order to run such applications, OS X users must now install "emulator" software that runs old versions of the Mac OS in a window on the OS X desktop.
+OS X and macOS no longer makes it possible to run "classic" Mac applications written for "classic" Mac OS versions, such as System 7 or Mac OS 9.
+In order to run such applications, macOS users must now install "emulator" software that runs old versions of the Mac OS in a window on the macOS desktop.
 The most advanced of these emulator programs is SheepShaver.
 SheepShaver is no longer supported by its original author, Gwenolé Beauchesne, but updates, made by a programmer who calls himself or herself kanjitalk755, are available from an active support forum at E-Maculation.

-This page provides a system that makes it easy to set up and use SheepShaver under OS X 10.5 or later.
+This page provides a system that makes it easy to set up and use SheepShaver under macOS 10.12 or later.
 You will need to supply a "ROM file" (as described below) and you will need an installation CD for any version of the Mac OS from OS 8.5 through 9.0.4, or a disk image of such a CD, as described below.

 The usual way to set up SheepShaver is to follow the detailed guide on the E-maculation site.
 The page you are now reading provides a much simpler method, using a prebuilt "application bundle" that contains almost everything you need, in a single package.
 To use it, follow these steps.
 Note that when the instructions refer to OS 9, the same procedure should work with OS 8.5 or 8.6.
 (Expert users will know how to modify the system for use with System 7 through 8.1; non-experts should not attempt this.)

 This system is built on software provided by many people who are more expert than I am.
-The included build of SheepShaver was built by Ronald P. Regensburg and posted at the E-Maculation support forum for SheepShaver.
-The AppleScript makes use of two Unix applications, checkModifierKeys by Stefan Klieme, and dspsizes, by Martin Michel.
+The included build of SheepShaver is slightly customized from code modified by the programmer who uses the name kanjitalk755.
 I have benefited from many suggestions by Ronald P. Regensburg and others in the E-Maculation forum, and I could not have written this script without the help of many experts at Macscripter.net and especially from Shane Stanley there at Macscripter.net and at the forum at latenightsw.com.

 Edward Mendelson (em thirty-six [at] columbia [dot] edu, but with two initials and two numerals before the [at] sign, not spelled out as shown here).